Last Modified: 12 Jun 2014

 This evening you will again be able to explore more of Mexico City’s vibrant dining scene.
 Choose to make a reservation in one of the city’s top dining establishments or delve into another of the wonderful local restaurants to be found around town.
 There are no shortage of amazing options!

-On the morning of day 7 we visit Coyoacan, a tranquil, leafy precinct located a short metro ride away from the hustle and bustle of the city centre.
+Visit Coyoacan, a tranquil, leafy precinct located a short metro ride away from the hustle and bustle of the city centre.
 Thursday morning is market day and we enjoy a stroll around the various stalls in the square, indulging in churros filled with cajeta, a Mexican confection of thickened syrup usually made of sweetened caramelised milk.

 After the market, you may want to walk to the nearby Frida Kahlo and Leon Trotsky museums.
 Both were residents of Coyoacan and the museums are in their former homes.